Open 10am-5pm every day. Card payments only, please

 With 170,000 people buried in 53,000 graves at Highgate Cemetery, finding the person you are looking for may not be easy.

 Copies of our registers up to 1975 are held at Camden Local Studies and Archives Centre, Holborn Library, 32-38 Theobalds Road, London WC1X 8PA where they may be consulted for free.
-For details of their holdings, see their catalogue, which provides guidance on how to use the records.
-Note that if the grave is in the West Cemetery, you will still need to pay for a location search.
+Note that you will probably still need to pay for a location search to find the grave.

 For all burials from 1975 onwards, please contact our Registrar directly on 020 8347 2471 to confirm the procedure and appropriate fee.

-Not all graves have memorials, and memorials were not permitted on ‘common’ or ‘public’ graves.
+Not all graves have memorials, and memorials were not permitted on ‘common’ or ‘public’ graves, so sometimes there is nothing much to look at.
 Memorials are the responsibility of the registered owner and not of the cemetery.

 Every private grave has at least one named registered owner.
 Location searches are free for the registered owner of the grave being searched for.
 If you believe you may be entitled to own a grave, please ask for a copy of our guidance on Owning and transferring burial rights.
 A fee is payable for the transfer of ownership.